How to apply for a residence permit for studies in higher education

 You have received a letter of acceptance

-To be eligible for a residence permit, you must have been admitted to full-time studies on a programme or course that requires you to be present at the university or university college.
+To be eligible for a residence permit, you must have been admitted to full-time studies on a programme or course that requires you to be present in higher education.

 Pay the tuition fee